TRAINING PLAN & ENABLEMENT GUIDE

 The best training methodology that we’ve identified is the ADDIE Training framework.

 As a Senior Organizational Change Management Lead with extensive experience working with large organizations on complex, enterprise-wide transformations, I often leverage ADDIE for training and development activities for employees.
-This is because of ADDIE’s simplicity, comprehensiveness, and easy to understand the structure, shown below.
+This is because of ADDIE’s simplicity, comprehensiveness, and easy-to-understand structure, shown below.

 Here is a summarized view of the original five steps that are part of the ADDIE training model.
 I added a 6th step (“Pilot / UAT”) based on my experience in implementing best training practices.